-СО COMMUNICATION PROBLEM (USB) STATUS WHAT TO DO USB Light is OFF Check USB connection between MPI card and PC computer.
+COMMUNICATION PROBLEM (USB) STATUS WHAT TO DO USB Light is OFF Check USB connection between MPI card and PC computer.
 Check USB operation on computer (hardware or Windows drivers).
-USB Light is GREEN - Connections are GOOD.
-Communication can take place of USB side.
-Communication can take place on
+USB Light is GREEN Connections are GOOD.
+Communication can take place on USB side.